ppengtang/dpl/README.md

  - It achieves state-of-the-art performance on object classification (Pascal VOC 2007 and 2012), and very competitive results on object discovery.
  - Our code is written by C++ and Python, based on [Caffe](http://caffe.berkeleyvision.org/) and [fast r-cnn](https://github.com/rbgirshick/fast-rcnn).

 The paper has been accepted by Pattern Recognition.
-For more details, please refer to our [paper](http://dx.doi.org/10.1016/j.patcog.2017.05.001).
+For more details, please refer to our [paper](http://dx.doi.org/10.1016/j.patcog.2017.05.001) (also available at [arxiv](https://arxiv.org/pdf/1705.02429.pdf)).

 If you are focusing on weakly supervised object detection (or object discovery), you can also see our recent CVPR2017 work [OICR](https://github.com/ppengtang/oicr).